 Review of National Geographic Quest

-History - construction & ownership
+History - construction and ownership

-The 1,800-ton, 100-passenger National Geographic Quest expedition cruise ship is fully stabilized which allows smooth passage from one island to another.
-This cozy vessel is equipped with exploration tools allowing for daily discoveries.
-The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition style small ship cruise vacation as active explorers.
+The National Geographic Quest ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
+The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition style small ship travel vacation as active explorers.
 Lindblad cruise ships sail unique destinations to explore out-of-the-way inlets, making Zodiac landings and looking for wildlife.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 Nat Geo Quest has one Main Dining Room which offers single seating with unassigned tables.
 Food served aboard is local, fresh and sustainably sourced when possible.
 When weather conditions allow, light fare is served outside on ship's observation deck.
 The captain and officers welcome passengers to the bridge in accordance with line's “Open Bridge” policy.